Trashpixl/.github/profile/README.md

 # How to Contribute to the Project

 To contribute to the project, you can visit the relevant section of the README that pertains to your area of interest.
+We will accept all the help to create the website

 # Contributing to the Main Plugin
 If you wish to contribute to the main plugin, please follow the instructions provided in the Trashpixl-code repository.